Independent-SAGE/Technical-Publishing-Working-Group/README.md

-# Technical Publishing Working Group
-indie_SAGE Technical Publishing Working Group #iSTPWG
+# indie_SAGE Technical Publishing Working Group #iSTPWG

 A research working group to provide technical publishing assistance for The Independent Scientific Advisory Group for Emergencies (SAGE) in the fight against COVID.